- Must have 3 players to start (includes the goalie)

 - Pass back to the goalie is allowed without restriction or stipulation when the goalie is physically standing in their opponent’s half.
-Goalie is treated as a regular “field player” in this situaiton.
+The goalie is treated as a regular “field player” in this situation.

 - Pass back to the goalie is allowed when the goalie is physically standing in their own half AND if the opponent has touched the ball previous to the goalie’s last touch.
 A goalkeeper can not possess the ball twice without the opponent touching the ball.
 Any violation results in Indirect Free Kick from the sport or if inside the penalty area, it will be spotted nearest point at the goal clearance line.
 (Note: Pass back to the goalie is legal on kick-offs and kick-ins as the theory is that the opponent must have touched the ball to create those situations.
 For example, a kick-off occurs as a result of a goal by the opponent.
 A kick-in occurs as a result of a touch out-of-bounds by the opponent.)

-- Red cards the team who committed the offence must play down one player for 2 minutes or if the opponent scores (whichever comes first).
+- Red cards the team who committed the offense must play down one player for 2 minutes or if the opponent scores (whichever comes first).
 The ejected player must leave the facility.
-If under 16 years old, a team adult chaperone must escort the player off the bench area and stay with the ejected player at all times.

 - Any decisions made by the referee crew must be respected at all times regardless of the calls/outcomes.